nuvolos-cloud/nuvolos-cli/docs/launch_scaled_apps.md

 When launching an application with the `nuvolos apps start` command, you can use the `-n` argument to specify the nodepool for your application, where your application will run on a dedicated node.
 With this flag you can run your application with higher computing capacity and/or a GPU.

 !!!
 Note
-Running your application in scaled mode is charged against credits of the unerlying account.
+Running your application on a dedicated node is charged against credits of the underlying account.
 For further information, see the related section in the [Nuvolos documentation](https://docs.nuvolos.cloud/user-guides/research-guides/high-performance-computing#how-to-scale-your-app).

 If the application to run is configured to launch in scaled mode by default, but you would like to start it in